Oghenekevbe/qts3-wmb-tests/outreachy/qts-index.md

 # QuickStatements 3.0 Home Page Features Documentation

-The **QuickStatements 3.0** homepage provides users with easy access to various functionalities related to batch processing.
-Below is a detailed explanation of the available features.
+Welcome.

+I know you're just bursting to find out what Quickstatements 3.0 is all about and what features are available to you as a user.

+Well, it is time to put your worries to rest.
+I've got you.

+QuickStatements is a WikiData web tool that allows users to perform batch edits on WikiData items using simple text commands and and other functionalities related to batch processing.
+3.0 is the third version, making it the best and most improved version for your usage.
+For the purpose of this documentation, we will be considering the very user friendly homepage.

 ---

-## 1. Welcome Message
+## Welcome Header

-At the top of the page, there is a prominent **Welcome to QuickStatements 3.0** message.
-This serves as the main heading for the homepage and indicates to users that they are on the main interface of the tool.
+The heading of the home page is a bold **Welcome to QuickStatements 3.0** message.
-Not too far from the welcome message, still at the top, is the username of the logged in user.
+Not too far from the welcome message, still at the top, is the ```username``` of the logged in user.
-If the user is not logged in, a link to login occupies the same spot.
+If the user is not logged in, a link to ```login``` occupies the same spot.

 ---

+## Batch Management
+This part of the homepage deals with creating of and searching for batch commands.
-## 2. Create a New Batch
+###  Create a New Batch

-On the homepage, users will find a link labeled **New Batch**, which, when clicked, redirects them to a new page for batch creation.
-This feature allows users to start a new batch of commands that they can later execute.
-The button is clearly marked, making navigation intuitive.
+The button labelled **New Batch**,  when clicked, redirects users to a page specifically for creation of new batch commands.
+The button is clearly marked with a bold colour and white font within, making navigation easy.

+### Batch Search
+The search feature allows for users to access batch information using either the ID or the Username.
+Two input forms displayed on the homepage are provided for this purpose, with each of them distinctly showing placeholder and button marked for its function

+- By ID.
+The form used to search for batches by ID, has the input with ```Batch ID``` as a placeholder and a submit button labelled ```see batches by user``` .
+It assists users to search for specific batches with their IDs.

+- By Username.
+The form used to search for batches by username, has the username input with ```username``` as a placeholder and a submit button labelled ```See batch details```.
+It assists users to search for batches created by specific individuals .

 ---

-## 3. Search for a Batch by ID

-The homepage provides a form that allows users to search for specific batches by their ID.
-The form includes:
-- **Batch ID Input**: Users can enter the ID of the batch they are interested in.
-- **Submit Button**: Once the batch ID is entered, clicking the **See batch details** button will display the details of the batch associated with the entered ID.
+## Design and Accessibility

+The design of the homepage is simple and designed with accessibility in mind:
-This feature makes it easy for users to access batch information directly by entering the relevant batch identifier.
+- **Navigation**: The main features as it pertains to batch creation and search are laid out clearly.
+This makes it easy for users to navigate.
+- **Responsiveness & Accessibility**:  The page is properly styled and suited for multiple device displays.
+Important elements like the buttons and the forms are properly labelled in such a way that accessibility tools used in assistive technologies for differently-abled persons can recognize and understand such labels.

 ---

-## 4. Search for Batches by Username

-In addition to batch ID search, the homepage also includes a form where users can search for batches by username.
-This allows users to:
-- **Username Input**: Enter the username of the user whose batches they want to view.
-- **Submit Button**: By clicking **See batches by user**, users can retrieve a list of batches created by the specified user.

-This feature is particularly useful for users who manage or track batches created by specific individuals.

----

-## 5. Clean and Accessible Layout

-The homepage is designed with simplicity and ease of use in mind:
-- **Navigation**: The main features (New Batch, search forms) are laid out clearly, making it easy for users to find and use the necessary tools.
-- **Responsiveness**: The page is styled for a clean, responsive design to ensure that it looks good on various screen sizes and devices.
-- **Accessibility**: Key elements like forms and buttons are appropriately labeled and structured to ensure accessibility for all users, including those using assistive technologies.

----

 ## Summary of Features
-- **Welcome Message**: A friendly greeting for users of the tool.
+- **Welcome Header**: a quick greeting and login status of the user
-- **New Batch Link**: Easy access to start a new batch.
+- **Batch Management**: Easy enough for users to create a new batch and also search for batches using either username or ID
-- **Batch Search by ID**: A form to look up specific batches by their unique ID.
-- **Batch Search by Username**: A form to retrieve batches created by a specific user.
-- **User-Friendly Design**: Clean, accessible, and responsive interface for all users.

-This homepage is designed to give users a straightforward way to interact with their batches, ensuring that both new and experienced users can navigate and use the tool effectively.
+- **Responsive,User-Friendly and Assistive Technology Design**: Beautiful simple responsive interface coded with labels that work well with assistive technologies.